 Join these Canadian children’s authors, illustrators, and performers to hear about all the ways we need to take care of our water and the land surrounding it!
 Travel to the bottom of the ocean, sing a song about rain and visit the Royal Botanical Gardens to meet Salvadore, the Midland-Painted turtle.
-Participate in a fun water craft with our friends at the Art Gallery of Burlington, and listen to the clues for a chance to win a book!
+Participate in a fun water craft with our friends at the Art Gallery of Burlington.

 Join award-winning author Jess Keating presenting her book Ocean Speaks, where curiosity leads to important discoveries that help us understand oceans better.